Oculus “Dash” replaces your computer monitor with VR

 Customizable Home

 The revamped Oculus Home lets you make your startup screen for Rift into your fantasy geek palace.
 You can pick all sorts of sensible or sci-fi furnishings, like art, seating, and toys.
-You can show off trophies of your in-game achievements, and even play retro video games.
+You can show off trophies of your in-game achievements, and even play retro video games by popping cartridges into old-school game machines.
 Oculus is planning to let you hang out with friends inside Home in the future.

 It all seems heavily inspired by Aech’s basement headquarters from Ready Player One.
 Creating a familiar, customizable spaces inside VR could get people more hooked on Oculus’ products.
 The Sims proved insanely popular, and the new Oculus Home could let you build your virtual home around you rather than beneath you.